Florida House GOP members slam possible Biden travel ban to Sunshine State as 'unequivocally unconstitutional'

 EXCLUSIVE: Members of the Florida Republican Congressional Delegation on Friday called reports of President Biden considering travel restrictions to the Sunshine State amid the coronavirus pandemic "unequivocally unconstitutional."

 "As members of the Florida Republican Congressional Delegation, we are concerned about recent reports that your Administration is considering implementing travel restrictions to our beloved home, the Sunshine State," Republican lawmakers, including Reps.
-Byron Davis, Greg Steube, and Kat Cammack, wrote to Biden in a letter on Friday.
+Byron Donalds, Greg Steube, and Kat Cammack, wrote to Biden in a letter on Friday.
 "This decision not only lacks merit but is also unequivocally unconstitutional and reeks of partisanship that will only cause reprehensible damage to our state and the more than 21 million Americans who call Florida home.

 SEN. RUBIO CALLS BIDEN OFFICIALS HYPOCRITICAL FOR CONSIDERING TRAVEL BAN DURING THE CORONAVIRUS PANDEMIC